iterative/dvc.org/content/docs/use-cases/data-registries.md

 ```

 Besides downloading the data, importing saves the information about the
-dependency from the local project to the data source (registry repo).
+dependency from the data source (registry repo) to the local project.
 This is
 achieved by generating a special import `.dvc` file, which contains this
 metadata.